Estate Executor’s Guide – [Part 1] Getting Started

 Immediate steps to take

-If you have been appointed as an executor, the following are the immediate items that should be addressed.
+If you have been appointed as an executor, consider addressing the following items as soon as possible.

 Original will